This post contains affiliate links and may earn commissions on recommended products. As an Amazon Associate, I earn from qualifying purchases.

 • 1 teaspoon fine sea salt

-• Pit cherries and dice (or chop in a food processor).
-In a saucepan, combine cherries, shallot, brown sugar, vinegar, salt, cayenne, and cloves, stir, and heat to a boil.
+• In a saucepan, combine cherries, onion (or shallot), brown sugar, vinegar, salt, cayenne, and cloves, stir, and heat to a boil over medium-high.

 Nutrition